lyteword/chspurgeon-tod/volume-7/psalm-136.md

 **Whole Psalm.** This Psalm was very probably composed by David, and given to the Levites to sing every day: 1Ch 16:41.
 Solomon his son followed his example, and made use of it in singing at the dedication of the Temple (2Ch 7:3-6); as Jehoshaphat seems to have done when he went out to war against his enemies (2Ch 20:21).— *John Gill.*

-**Whole Psalm.** The grand peculiarity of form in this Psalm...is the regular recurrence, at the close of every verse, of a burden or *refrain*...It has been a favourite idea with interpreters that such repetitions necessarily imply alternate or responsive choirs.
+**Whole Psalm.** The grand peculiarity of form in this Psalm...is the regular recurrence, at the close of every verse, of a burden or *refrain*...
+It has been a favourite idea with interpreters that such repetitions necessarily imply alternate or responsive choirs.
 But the other indications of this usage in the Psalter are extremely doubtful, and every exegetical condition may be satisfied by simply supposing that the singers, in some cases, answered their own questions, and that in others, as in that before us, the people united in the burden or chorus, as they were wont to do in the Amen.— *Joseph Addison Alexander.*

 **Whole Psalm.** The Psalm is called by the Greek church *Polyeleos,* from its continual mention of the mercy of God.— *Neale and Littledale.*